Long turns, INP's and index for free group automorphisms

 Thus the conditions (\ref{cond:primitive}), (\ref{cond:gwg-connected}) and (\ref{cond:no-inp}) of Proposition~\ref{JL-quote} are all satisfied for the map $f\circ g$, which hence must induce an iwip automorphism.
 Corollary~\ref{index-lists} concludes the proof. \end{proof}

-\begin{rem} (1) We see from the above proof that the hypotheses in of Theorem~\ref{thm:CL-main} can be weakened somehow: In the proof it is never used that the automorphism represented by $f$ is iwip.
+\begin{rem} (1) We see from the above proof that the hypotheses in Theorem~\ref{thm:CL-main} can be weakened somewhat: In the proof it is never used that the automorphism represented by $f$ is iwip.
 It suffices to assume that $M(f)$ is positive, and that the gate-Whitehead-graph at every periodic vertex is connected.

 (2) We also don't use the fact that the gate structure on $\Gamma$ is equal to $\mathbf G(f)$.
-It suffices to assume that $f$ and $g$ are train track morphism with respect to some fixed gate structure $\mathbf G$, if in statement (\ref{concl:main-index}) of Theorem~\ref{thm:CL-main} the list of gate indices at the $f$-periodic vertices of $\Gamma$ is computed with respect to the gate structure $\mathbf G$ (see Definition~\ref{gate-index}).
+It suffices to assume that $f$ and $g$ are train track morphisms with respect to some fixed gate structure $\mathbf G$, if in statement (\ref{concl:main-index}) of Theorem~\ref{thm:CL-main} the list of gate indices at the $f$-periodic vertices of $\Gamma$ is computed with respect to the gate structure $\mathbf G$ (see Definition~\ref{gate-index}).
 This is a consequence of Lemma~\ref{lem:legalizing-implies-intrinsec}.